patricknoir/reactive-system/README.md

 ### Introduction
 A Reactive System is an abstraction of a server which offers different services using message exchange pattern.

-The basic idea is that a Reactive System is very similar to a server which exposes services using web-services through RESTful interfaces, however web-services have most of the time a point-to-point communication which makes composition very hard as the component are strongly coupled.
-Even if this problem can be mitigated using proxies, load balancers, with Reactive Systems I take a totally different approach, still offers the ability to expose Request/Response services similar to the web-service pattern, however all the communications are happening trough message exchange and for this implementation we use Kafka.
+The basic idea is that a Reactive System is very similar to a server which exposes services using web-services through RESTful interfaces, however web-services have most of the time a point-to-point communication which makes composition very hard as the components are strongly coupled.
+Even if this problem can be mitigated using proxies, load balancing; with Reactive Systems I take a totally different approach, it still offers the ability to expose Request/Response services similar to the web-service pattern, however all the communications are happening trough message exchange.

-A Reactive System has an inbound queue for requests addressed to the system.
+A Reactive System has an inbound queue for the requests addressed to the system.
 Attached to the inbound queue is the key component of a Reactive System: the *Reactive Route*.

 ### Reactive Route